Kotlin/kotlin-by-example/examples/05_stdlib/03_filter.md

 # filter

 *filter* is a function defined in the standard library that can be used to filter collection.
-It takes a predicate as an lambda-paramters.
+It takes a predicate as an lambda-parameters.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">